ramonvermeulen/pre-commit-bump/README.md

 t.b.d.

 ### Environment Variables
 - `PCB_LOG_LEVEL`: Set the log level for pre-commit-bump.
 Default is `INFO`.
-Mainly used for debugging and development and not intended to be used by the end-user.
+Mainly used for debugging and development purposes and is not intended to be used by the end-user.

 ## Contributing
 Contributions are welcome!
 Please create an issue or a pull request if you have any suggestions or improvements.